MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcheaderctrl-class.md

  `TRUE` if any column in the header control is sorted in ascending order; otherwise, `FALSE`.

 ### Remarks
  The value that this method returns is used to display the appropriate sort arrow on the header control item.
-Use the [CMFCHeaderCtrl::SetSortColumn](#cmfcheaderctrl__setsortcolumn) method to set the sort order.
+Use the [CMFCHeaderCtrl::SetSortColumn](#setsortcolumn) method to set the sort order.

-##  <a name="cmfcheaderctrl__isdialogcontrol"></a>  CMFCHeaderCtrl::IsDialogControl
+##  <a name="isdialogcontrol"></a>  CMFCHeaderCtrl::IsDialogControl
  Indicates whether the parent window of the current header control is a dialog box.

 ```